dthain/opsys-sp25/project6-new/index.md

 that indicates the project members.
 Both partners will receive the same grade.

 **This is a challenging project that will take time to get right.**
-Although the total quantity of code is not large (perhaps a few hundred lines at most) you will need to think carefully about designing data structures, dealing with corner cases, measuring performance, and other issues.
+Although the total quantity of code is not large (perhaps a two hundred lines or so) you will need to think carefully about designing data structures, dealing with corner cases, measuring performance, and other issues.
 You will need to think, design, think, code, and think some more.